 Yep, we know, it’s easier said than done.
 But think a bit about it:

 Coding is what you like and do well.
 So you’ve simply been asked to do have some fun and show your strengths.

 You have nothing to lose.
 You don’t work here, so you won’t lose anything.

 You have lots to win.
 You will probably learn something during the interview and, maybe, you can get to work with us :-).

 Also, we promise you we are not monsters and won’t bite you (well, at least most of us).

 DON’T BE SHY, ASK QUESTIONS!

 Sometimes you may feel that asking a question will make you look [insert-negative-adjective-here] in front of the interviewers.
-This is not true1, asking questions will make you look, well, just like somebody who is not afraid to ask questions.
+This is not true, asking questions will make you look, well, just like somebody who is not afraid to ask questions.
 Also, asking the right questions can be a great help in solving the kata and, who knows, maybe it will make you look [insert-positive-adjective-here] in front of your audience.
 As Voltaire didn’t say: “Judge a man by his questions rather than by his answers.”